yukihayashi0853/MarkDownTest/doc_ExM_Studio_User_Manual_v0.1.md

 This step also produces 2 files in the root of the input data folder:

-- bin which contains additional binary data used by subsequent steps.
+- mdata.bin which contains additional binary data used by subsequent steps.
 - test\_middle\_slize.tiff which contains an unstitched version of the middle depth of the input volume.
 This image is useful for verifying the correctness of the input parameters of this step.

 ##### Step 2: Displacement Computation
 This step computes an initial displacement between tiles in the input.
 The step is a computationally heavy step as it requires reading every file in the input.
 The input parameters are:
 - Operation to run
   - `--displcompute`